Find Affordable College Courses

 Denver, CO

-Regis University came in at #8 in this year’s edition of the Best Value Information Technology Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
-Located in the large city of Denver, Regis U is a private not-for-profit school with a medium-sized student population.
+Regis University ranked #8 on this year’s Best Value Information Technology Bachelor’s Degree Schools in the Rocky Mountains Region list.
+Located in the city of Denver, Regis U is a private not-for-profit college with a moderately-sized student population.

 Read full report on Information Technology at Metropolitan State University of Denver